twagar11/ansible-labs/archive/1-getting-started.md

 ```

 ### Install apache2 package

+If you are running on a separate machine (the lab instructions above have you working on localhost) you can run the followoing command.
+If you are aliasing localhost as we have suggested in this lab,
+this step will give errors due to the lock file bein present.

-Install the [apache2] package with [apt] if it is not already present---if it is present, do not update it.
+Otherwise, Install the [apache2] package with [apt] if it is not already present---if it is present, do not update it.
 Again, this applies to all hosts in the [frontends] inventory group:

 ```bash
 ansible frontends -m apt -a "name=apache2 state=present"